krogowsk531/capstone-timer/README.md

 ## 04/18
 #### (65% Complete)

-*Have gone back to two js files for functionality purposes.
+* Have gone back to two js files for functionality purposes.
 If time remains I will then try to refactor later.

+## 04/19
+#### (68% Complete)

+* Debugged issues with Activity model.
+Is no longer preventing functionality but is also not capturing info in the database.